-Laureano’s 2-run shot gives Athletics 7-3 win over Astros
+Laureano’s 2-run shot sends A’s to 7-3 win over Astros

 Brown sent a homer into the second deck in the eighth inning to give the Athletics five home runs in the last two games after they managed just three in their first eight.

+“We are a clutch team and we know it,” Laureano said.
+“We don’t shy away from it.
+We have a pretty good professional lineup so I feel good about it.”

-Saturday’s victory was helped by a strong start by Frankie Montas (1-1), who struggled in his debut, allowing seven runs in less than three innings of a 10-3 loss to the Dodgers.
+Saturday’s victory was helped by a strong start from Frankie Montas (1-1), who struggled in his debut, allowing seven runs in less than three innings of a 10-3 loss to the Dodgers.
 He was much better against the Astros, yielding six hits and one run in six-plus innings to snap a career-long three-game losing streak dating to September.

+“I think it was just my location,” Montas said.
+“My last outing I wasn’t really locating my fastball and today I was able to locate it to both sides of the plate.”

 Montas held Houston scoreless and retired seven in a row before Kyle Tucker’s solo homer to start the seventh ended his day.